axxepta/project-argon/README.md

-# Kuhnuri CMS Oxygen Plugin
+# Argon Author Oxygen Plugin

-Plugin to Oxygen XML editor to add support for Kuhnuri CMS.
+Plugin to Oxygen XML editor to add support for BaseX DB.

 ## License

-Kuhnuri CMS Oxygen Plugin is licensed for use under [The MIT License][1].
+Argon Author is licensed for use under [The MIT License][1].

 [1]: https://opensource.org/licenses/MIT